 Fishing permits can be bought and boats can only be booked through the Clubs official outlet, The Westford Inn (Tel:- 01876 580653) during business hours of 11am-11pm.
 The Inn is situated halfway between Clachan and Bayhead on the A865.

-The Permit prices for current season are £6.00 per day and £30.00 per week.
-Boat hire is £20.00 per day plus a refundable deposit of £25.00 for a flotation jacket and any rowlocks which may be required
+The Permit prices for visiting anglers are £8.00 per day, £40.00 per week.
+Boat hire is £25.00 per day plus a refundable deposit of £25.00 for a flotation jacket and any rowlocks which may be required

 All anglers must complete a Catch Return Slip which is given with your permit or can be downloaded from here.
 It must be submitted at the end of their session to the permit outlet or emailed to secretary.
 We require this to improve our fishing and it is a condition of the Clubs lease.
 In addition to this all visiting anglers must complete a Gyrodactylus Salaris Declaration and Lifejacket/Buoyancy Aid Declaration either at the permit outlet or downloaded from here.